sw4mpd0nkey/oscp-notes/04-sql-injection/basic-sql.md

  - mysql
  - sqlserver

-MySql

-Connecting:
+### mysql
+MySQL is one of the most commonly deployed database variants, along with MariaDB, an open-source fork of MySQL.

+connect
-mysql -u <username> -p <password> -h <host ip> -p <port>
+> mysql -u root -p'root' -h 192.168.50.16 -P 3306

-Important Functions etc
- - version : shows running version
- - select system_user() : returns current user name and host names
+after connecting, seeing version
+> select version();

+show current db user
+> select system_user();

+shown list of databases
- - show databases;
+> show databases;

+pull single users auth string
- - select user, authentication_string FROM mysql.user WHERE user = '';
+> SELECT user, authentication_string FROM mysql.user WHERE user = 'offsec';

-SQL Server

-Connecting:
+### MSSQL
+MSSQL is a database management system that natively integrates into the Windows ecosystem.

+using impacket to connect
- 	impacket-mssqlclient <username>:<password>@<ip of box> -windows-auth
+> impacket-mssqlclient Administrator:Lab123@192.168.50.18 -windows-auth

-Important Functions etc
- - select @@version
+after connecting show version
+> SELECT @@version;

+show list of databses
- - select name FROM sys.databases
+> SELECT name FROM sys.databases;

- - select * from offsec.infromation_schema.tables
- - select * fro offsec.dbo.users
+review a database called offsec by querying the tables table in the corresponding information_schema.
+> SELECT * FROM offsec.information_schema.tables;

  #### id'ing sqli
  <?php